How to get out of a title loan: 5 legal loopholes

 What happens if you don’t pay title loans?

-The lender may also repossess your vehicle.
+The lender may also repossess your vehicle to get you out of the car loan.
 Some lenders require that borrowers install a GPS device on the car when they take out the loan.
-So if you default and try to hide the car, the lender can use the GPS to locate it — and may charge you an extra fee.
+That means if you default and try to hide the car, the lender can use the GPS to locate it — and may charge you an extra fee.
 That leaves you with even less money, damaged credit and no transportation.

 In most states, lenders must tell you before they repossess your car.
 If you receive this notice, contact the lender immediately and try to negotiate with the lender or refinance the loan.

 The high costs of title loans also may outweigh the initial access to cash.
-Rates equivalent to 300 percent are not uncommon, according to Experian.
+The Federal Trade Commission warns that rates equivalent to 300 percent are not uncommon.
 Consider some alternatives to title loans that come with fewer risks.

 - Payday alternative loans: A payday alternative loan, usually offered by credit unions, allows you to borrow anywhere from $200 to $1,000 for up to six months.